 Graduate students interested in applying to the HBI Internship Program will need to provide the following materials:

-- Two paragraphs identifying which TWO of the Supervised Projects listed below are of interest and a description of your qualifications.
+- Two paragraphs identifying which ONE of the Supervised Projects listed below are of interest and a description of your qualifications.

 - A one page essay explaining your interest in Jewish gender studies.